Human Layer Security Training

 Confirmation Bias

 Once people believe something is legitimate — a credible email, a familiar face on a call — they unconsciously filter out signals that contradict it.
-Working Voices' training teaches people to actively seek out evidence that this might be a scam.
+Working Voices' training teaches people to actively seek out indicators that the situation might be a scam.

 The goal isn't to make your people paranoid.
 It's to give them the intellectual humility to pause, the emotional presence to notice when something feels off, and the confidence to verify — even when under pressure from apparent authority.